anubhavanand8111/SuperHeroApp/README.md

 # SuperHeroApp
-This app helps to search Super Heroes, Filter them and to Favorite list.
+This app helps to user to search Super Heroes, Filter them and add them to Favorite list.

 ## Uses
 - MVVM Pattern